 Charging drill batteries used in Power Wheels is easy.
 Just like Power Wheels batteries, drill batteries come with specific chargers that will charge drill batteries of the same voltage.

-Just connect the charger to the drill battery by sliding the battery into the charger area and plug it into a wall socket.
+Just connect the charger to the drill battery by sliding the battery into the charger area and plugging it into a wall socket.
 The battery will start charging.

 The charging time is anywhere between 8 hours to 14 hours, depending on the voltage rating of the battery and the model.